smith478/dspy-experimentation/README.md

-# dspy-experimentation
+# DSPy Experimentation

-Experimentations with the DSPy framework
+This repo contains experimentations done with the DSPy framework.
+The [repo]((https://github.com/stanfordnlp/dspy)) contains great documentation on getting started and helpful examples.